fatwoof/fatwoof.github.io/README.md

 # Join the community today!
 Joining the community is as easy as ordering take-out or signing up for a tournament.

-## Here's How
+### Here's How
 Follow these three steps and you'll arrive in no time.

-1. Create a Discord account by [registering here](https://discord.com/register){:target="_blank" rel="noopener"}, if you don't already have one. _The link redirects to https://discord.com/register._
+1. Create a Discord account by [registering here](https://discord.com/register){:target="_blank" rel="noopener"}, if you don't already have one. _The link opens to https://discord.com/register.
 2. Login to your new account using Discord's mobile app, desktop app, or any web browser.
+You'll use your account email and the password you set.
 3. Open [our community's invite link](https://discord.gg/DdHFhU4K5W){:target="_blank" rel="noopener"}. _Invite code is DdHFhU4K5W_